 “Based on evidence from consumer data, we argue that it is not enough to just invest money into increasing the quantity of stations, it is also important to invest in the quality of the charging experience,” Asensio writes.

-The research was partially funded by Sustainable LA Grand Challenge while Asensio was a postdoctoral scholar with the UCLA Anderson School of Management Ziman Center for Real Estate.
+The research was funded, in part, by the National Science Foundation and Sustainable LA Grand Challenge while Asensio was a postdoctoral scholar with the UCLA Anderson School of Management Ziman Center for Real Estate.

 Explore related research on the Research Portal.